OUR MISSION

 CACTC Training Director

-Psychologist/Supervisor and Director of Assessment Clinic, OCCC
+Psychologist/Supervisor and Assessment Clinic Director, OCCC

 Dr. Marshall is the CACTC Training Director, as well as a CACTC graduate.
 She has worked in a variety of clinical settings including a child guidance clinic, skilled nursing facilities, a university counseling center and a variety of outpatient community mental health clinics.
 She provides assessment and consultation services for mission organizations and schools regarding a variety of mental health topics and oversees OCCC’s Assessment Clinic.
-She has a passion for helping children get access to the resources they need through comprehensive psychological/educational assessments.
+She has a passion for helping children get access to the resources they need through comprehensive psychological/educational assessments using a neurodiversity affirming framework.
 In addition, she enjoys providing therapy to clients with ADHD, anxiety, depression, and complex trauma histories, particularly those in underserved communities.
 Dr. Marshall has a Master’s degree in Theology and values integrating faith into her clinical work when appropriate.
 (PsyD, Fuller Theological Seminary/Fuller Graduate School of Psychology)

 Program Director/Supervisor, OCCC